What is Debit Balance?

 if Credit total > Debit Total = Credit Balance.

-This has been a guide to what is debit balance and its definition.
+This article has been a guide to what debit balance is and its definition.
 Here we discuss examples of debit balance along with its difference with a credit balance.
 You can learn more about financing from the following articles –